 Select a an exam type

 This professionally accredited postgraduate programme has been carefully designed as a 'fast-track' conversion course for graduates of any discipline who wish to make a career in planning or in related fields.
 It aims to broaden students' appreciation of planning and urban theory whilst providing them with the necessary skills to engage in critical and creative problem-solving.
-Students analyse the definition of, and solutions to, urban and regional planning problems and the nature of existing planning systems and practices.
+Students analyse the definition of, and solutions to, urban and regional planning problems and the nature of existing planning systems and practices in the United Kingdom.
+We focus on the British tradition of planning in the programme.
 Emphasis is placed on the importance of a spatial and comparative perspective to planning and the need for integrated solutions to planning problems and the achievement of sustainable development.
+The programme is designed for graduates from any relevant discipline who wish to make a career in planning (in central and local government, private consultancy, voluntary bodies, etc.), in related fields (such as housing, urban regeneration, transport planning or urban design), or in teaching and/or research.

 Preferably an upper second-class Bachelor's degree (or higher) from a UK university or an overseas qualification of equivalent standing.
 There is no particular subject requirement as the MSc provides an 'initial' planning education for graduates with cognate and non-cognate degrees.
 Where candidates fail to meet the standard requirement (i.e. they hold a degree of a lower classification), the department will take into account professional experience in planning or a related field when deciding whether to admit a candidate.
 Applicants who do not hold a first degree may, in exceptional cases, by admitted to the programme if they are able to demonstrate considerable senior-level professional experience in planning or a related field.
 In such situations, a special qualifying examination may be set; details can be obtained from the Bartlett's Graduate Faculty Office.